Web Application Security – A Complete Guide

 4. Use Application Monitoring

-By monitoring applications with the help of a web application firewall, you will be able to get some insights regarding what type of traffic flows in, what vulnerabilities are being blocked, what kind of inputs and responses the application is receiving etc. Both of our Thor Vigilance and Thor Premium include the firewall feature and can become your ally in your quest of implementing web application security.
-Simple standalone security solutions are no longer enough.
+By monitoring applications with the help of a web application firewall, you will be able to get some insights regarding what type of traffic flows in, what vulnerabilities are being blocked, what kind of inputs and responses the application is receiving etc. Both of our Heimdal Next-Gen Antivirus & MDM and Endpoint Security Software include the firewall feature and can become your ally in your quest of implementing web application security.

 HEIMDAL™ ENDPOINT PREVENTION